Frequently Asked Questions

 What is a day in detox like?

 A typical day in detox will consist of five groups and three meal breaks per day.
 Here is an hourly breakdown of the daily schedule in detox/residential treatment.
-You can read more about what to expect in detox and view a sample daily schedule here.
+You can read more about what to expect in treatment here:

 Can I smoke while in detox?